FAQs

 What’s Chicken Doodle Soup?

-Chicken Doodle Soup is the name of my blog and newsletter where I share reflections on making art, healing, spirituality, philosophy, and everyday life.
+Chicken Doodle Soup is the name of my newsletter where I share soulful reflections (and interviews) on healing, making art, existential questions, and the insights found in everyday life.

 You’re a multidisciplinary artist.
 What do you mean by that?